AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
     -   High-performance databases and in-memory databases
     -   Data analysis, data mining, and distributed memory caching
-    -   Hadoop clusters, Spark clusters, and other memory-intensive enterprise applications
+    -   Hadoop clusters, Spark clusters, and other memory-intensive enterprise-level applications

 Instance types